lizard25/lizard25.github.io/README.md

 ### Recent Works
 #### Oral Presentation at ERN ([Emerging Researchers National](https://emerging-researchers.org/))
-"A Structured Query System for Document Mining for Large Databases with LLM Generated Data" Small part of a larger project related to LLMs
+"A Structured Query System for Document Mining for Large Databases with LLM Generated Data" Small part of a larger project I work(ed) on related to LLMs
 #### CNN for ASL Character Classification
 I produced and trained a model to recognize sign language characters from the following dataset: [link to dataset](https://www.kaggle.com/datasets/grassknoted/asl-alphabet) with a ~95% accuracy (missclassified 1 in 20 characters)